Naked mole-rat: Resistance to cancer

-In 2016, a report was published that recorded the first ever discovered malignancies in two naked mole-rats, in two individuals.
-However, both naked mole-rats were captive-born at zoos, and hence lived in an environment with 21% atmospheric oxygen compared to their natural 2–9%, which may have promoted tumorigenesis.
+In 2016, a report was published that recorded the first ever discovered malignancies in two naked mole-rats.
+However, both animals were captive-born at zoos, and hence lived in an environment with 21% atmospheric oxygen compared to their natural 2–9%, which may have promoted tumorigenesis.

 The Golan Heights blind mole-rat (Spalax golani) and the Judean Mountains blind mole-rat (Spalax judaei) are also resistant to cancer, but by a different mechanism.

+In July 2023 a study reported the transference of the gene responsible for HMW-HA from a naked mole rat to mice leading to improved health and an approximate 4.4 percent increase in median lifespan for the mice.

 Longevity

-The naked mole-rat is also of interest because it is extraordinarily long-lived for a rodent of its size (up to 32 years) and holds the record for the longest-living rodent.
+Naked mole-rats can live longer than any other rodent, with lifespans in excess of 37 years; the next longest-lived rodent is the African porcupine at 28 years.
 The mortality rate of the species does not increase with age, and thus does not conform to that of most mammals (as frequently defined by the Gompertz-Makeham law of mortality).
-Naked mole-rats are highly resistant to cancer and maintain healthy vascular function longer in their lifespan than shorter-living rats.
+Naked mole-rats are highly resistant to cancer, and maintain healthy vascular function longer in their lifespan than shorter-living rats.
+Queens age more slowly than nonbreeders.

-The reason for their longevity is debated, but is thought to be related to their ability to substantially reduce their metabolism in response to adverse conditions, and so prevent aging-induced damage from oxidative stress.
+The mechanisms underlying naked mole-rat longevity are debated, but are thought to be related to their ability to substantially reduce their metabolism in response to adverse conditions, and so prevent aging-induced damage from oxidative stress.
 This has been referred to as "living their life in pulses".
 Their longevity has also been attributed to "protein stability".
 Because of their extraordinary longevity, an international effort was put into place to sequence the genome of the naked mole-rat.
 A draft genome was made available in 2011 with an improved version released in 2014.
 Its somatic number is 2n = 60.
 Further transcriptome sequencing revealed that genes related to mitochondria and oxidation reduction are expressed more than they are in mice, which may contribute to their longevity.

-The DNA repair transcriptomes of the liver of humans, naked mole-rats and mice were compared.
+The DNA repair transcriptomes of the liver of humans, naked mole-rats, and mice were compared.
 The maximum lifespans of humans, naked mole-rats, and mice are respectively c.
 120, 30 and 3 years.
 The longer-lived species, humans and naked mole-rats, expressed DNA repair genes, including core genes in several DNA repair pathways, at a higher level than did mice.
 In addition, several DNA repair pathways in humans and naked mole-rats were up-regulated compared with mice.
 These findings suggest that increased DNA repair facilitates greater longevity, and also are consistent with the DNA damage theory of aging.